kanaiah/kanaiah/README.md

 ### Hi there 👋

+- 🗄️ I'm a Software Engineer working at Micron Technologies.
+- 👍 Interested in building high scale web applications.
+- 📚 Worked on Node.js, Javascript, Angular, JAVA, MongoDB, PostgreSQL, Redis.
+- 📫 You can contact me at: kanaiahk@gmail.com

 <!--
 **kanaiah/kanaiah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.